microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

   ![Confirm dashboard report name](./img/adx_confirm_dashboard_report_name.png)

-- By default there is no data available in the ADX Orders database to display report after deployment.
-Click Save to save dashboard report in ADX.
+- By default, there is no data available in the ADX Orders database to display in the report after deployment.
+Click Save to save the dashboard report in ADX.

   ![Empty data in orders dashboard report](./img/adx_orders_report_empty_data.png)